jefdewitt/gulp/README.md

 # gulp
 This is a simple repo for managing my gulpfile.
 This specific gulpfile is for a Jekyll site, which requires some non-standard workarounds.
 Also, just to raise the level of difficulty, an AngularJS app is nested inside the Jekyll site.
 Therefore, there are a couple of concat and uglification tasks instead of just one.

+##Initial Setup##

+Have `node.js` & `npm` installed on your machine.

+Run `npm install gulp -g` in Terminal.

+Run `npm init` to create a package.json file, which we'll use to track dependencies.

+Run `npm install gulp --save-dev` to install `gulp` as our first project dependency.
+Pay attention to the `--save-dev` flag.
+This adds dependencies to our `package.json` file.

 ##Dependencies##

 **browser-sync** - testing site/app across multipled devices simultaneously and auto-refresh on css file changes.